namebrandon/time-series-gen/readme.md

-# Synthetic Time Series Testing with ClickHouse
+# Synthetic Big Data Time Series Testing with ClickHouse

 Many synthetic time series datasets are based on uniform or normal random number generation that creates data that is independent and identically distributed.
 This is not necessarily a characteristic that is found in many time series datasets.
 The goal of this code is to provide the capability to generate very large time series datasets based on an autoregressive component (as to establish temporal dependencies) and that that can be further customized as needed.

 The code as shared here is configured to do the following:

-* Generate 2.5 billion rows of true auto-regressive time-series data based on stochastic processes with white noise based error.
+* Generate 2.5 billion rows of true auto-regressive time-series data a gaussian / white noise based error process.

 * Instantiate an AWS-based ClickHouse environment running CentOS 7.5 to query the data.